 Beaudoin, L. (1990).
 A computational investigation of the evolution of vision.
 Honour’s thesis.
 School of Psychology, University of Ottawa, Ottawa.

-Several publications from Phil Winne, John Nesbit and others present studies using gStudy and nStudy, which are integrated learning environments that I co-designed and whose software development I managed.
+Several publications from Phil Winne, John Nesbit and others present studies using gStudy and nStudy, which are integrated learning environments that I co-designed and whose software development I managed from 2002 to 2009.

 Beaudoin (2015).
 Meta-effectiveness Excerpts from Cognitive Productivity: Using Knowledge to Become Profoundly Effective.